The average hourly pay for an Operating Engineer is $30.73.

 Tell us about your job and pay factors like skills and education Find your market worth with a report tailored to you Negotiate your pay with confidence

 Operating engineers play key roles in the development of many of today's architectural systems around the world.
 They are often the first individuals to arrive at the construction site and the last to leave, and are responsible for controlling the daily operations of all on-site mechanical equipment, including bulldozers, backhoes, and cranes.
-They must be proficient in a range of construction engineering-related skills, from equipment operation to advanced mechanical repairing and others to ensure a job's completion by a given deadline.
+They must be proficient in a range of construction engineering-related skills, from equipment operation to advanced mechanical repairing and others to ens…Read more

 Operating Engineer Tasks

-Be familiar with and conform to all written operating and safety procedures when working on-site.
+- Be familiar with and conform to all written operating and safety procedures when working on-site.

-Conduct preventative maintenance, fix company property, and maintain logs of completed work.
+- Conduct preventative maintenance, fix company property, and maintain logs of completed work.